 - Security systems

 - Accounting software

 The amount that you are eligible to claim is not inclusive of GST.
-This is crucial information for your company if it is registered for the Goods and Services Tax (GST) and is eligible to claim an input tax credit on the purchase.
-The amount you can claim is the GST exclusive price.
+This is crucial information for your company if it is registered for the Goods and Services Tax (GST) and is eligible to claim an input tax credit on the transaction.
+The amount that you are allowed to claim is the price excluding GST.

-If you’re a small business (less than $10 million turnovers) and you know that a customer pays you promptly and you will receive the money before June 30th, put off billing until July 1st.
+If you’re a small business (less than $10 million turnovers) and a client pays you immediately and you will get the money before June 30th, put off billing until July 1st.
 In a similar vein, if you own a large company, think about delaying your billing until after July 1 in order to also postpone tax.

-Once upon a time, you had to keep every paper receipt that you had in an overcrowded filing cabinet, tucked away inside an envelope.
-There is no longer a requirement for you to preserve paper receipts, and all of your deductions can be stored safely in the cloud.
+Once upon a time, you were required to store every paper receipt that you had in an overcrowded filing cabinet, tucked away inside an envelope.
+There is no longer a requirement for you to preserve paper receipts, and all of your deductions can be safely stored in the cloud.
 If you own a company, you should probably look into using a solution that is hosted on the cloud such as Xero, Quickbooks or MYOB.

-This one seems obvious, but every year I spoke to a surprising number of people who put off important purchases like upgrading their mobile phone, purchasing a new computer, or making a donation until after 1 July when it’s too late.
-The best idea is to make a list of the things that you require and establish a strategy for purchasing them well in advance of the month of June's conclusion, when you are likely to be tempted to forget.
+This one might seem like a no-brainer, but every year I spoke to a surprising number of people who put off important purchases like upgrading their mobile phone, purchasing a new computer, or making a donation until after July 1 when it was too late.
+The best course of action is to compile a list of the things that you require and establish a strategy for purchasing them well in advance of the month of June's conclusion, when you are likely to be tempted to forget.

 Revisit your Structure